Man allegedly cuts throat of a woman on Highway 45, 4-year-old child was a passenger

 TOW OF WITTENBERG, Wis.
-(WFRV) A Hortonville man is in custody for allegedly cutting the throat of a Wittenberg women in a vehicle, with her daughter as a passenger.
+(WFRV) – A Hortonville man is in custody for allegedly cutting the throat of a Wittenberg woman in a vehicle, with her daughter as a passenger.

 The Shawano County Sheriff’s Office says it happened on Tuesday around 10:42 p.m. on Highway 45 when they received a call that a 34-year-old woman had her throat cut by a 31-year-old man while they were on the highway.
 The woman was driving the vehicle while her 4-year-old daughter and the man were passengers.